dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ## Hardware - watch skin and straps

-### Strap strategy - Road-ID
+### Strap strategy - ROAD iD

 I never really have a solid plan going into these things.
 Maybe it shows in the final results.
 Anyways, after mounting up all the parts, I needed to make this thing look a bit more real with a watch band.
 I didn't want the band to be skin-irritating and it needed to somehow secure to the board and hold the whole thing in place.
 I went for a double: two skinny bands working together vs. one thicker one.
 Might look a bit goofy, not sure.

-After a bit of research, I found out that RoadID sells replacement parts for their ID bracelets.
+After a bit of research, I found out that **ROAD iD** sells replacement parts for their ID bracelets.
 Silicone straps and a simple metal clasp system.
 Simple, low cost and modifiable to my needs.
 Perfect.

 ![]({{ site.url }}/assets/images/projects/heartwatch/roadid-clasp.png)
 *Two is better than one*

-They also sell a thicker one that I might try later.
+They also sell a thicker one that I might try later as a single strap.

 ### Mounting the heart rate sensor

-A side benefit of the two-strap system is that now I had a decent way to hold the heart rate monitor board in the right place on my wrist.
+A side benefit of the two-strap system is that now I had a decent way to hold the heart rate monitor board in the correct place on my wrist.
 My process was this:
 >1.
 Take an old credit card and cut a roughly 3" by 1" strip
 >2.
 Heat a soldering iron up and melt the plastic very briefly and then bend it before it cools.
 When it cools, it will harden nicely in that formed shape.
 Takes a tiny bit of practice.
 >3.
 Using this technique, form a shape to hold the board and straps, with just the LED sensor chip poking through.